Skip to Content

 • 50 & 35 Mile Riders: Start Between 8:00 and 9:00 AM

-Note: Riders who cannot complete the course by 4:00 PM will be offered a SAG ride to the start and will be on their own if they turn this down
+Note: Riders who cannot complete the course by 4:00 PM will be offered a SAG ride to the finish and will be on their own if they turn this down.

 What drinks and food are provided at rest stops?